How to Open a Stuck Volkswagen MK7 Hood

 Release Cable Union

-The hood release cable has a connection point above the driver’s headlamp; this is true for right or left-hand drive.
+The hood release cable has a connection point above the driver’s headlamp, which is true for right- or left-hand drive.

-Inside this slim black and white box is a metal ball and a plastic cup.
-The cup takes a remarkable amount of force to move.
-The union is made of innovative German plastic that has the dexterity of thin glass and often cracks and breaks.
+Inside this slim black-and-white box, there is a metal ball and a plastic cup.
+The cup requires a remarkable amount of force to move.
+The union is made of innovative German plastic, which has the dexterity of thin glass and often cracks and breaks.

-If this breaks, you will no longer be able to access the engine.
-So you will no longer be able to check the fluids or perform other maintenance.
+If this breaks, you can no longer access the engine.
+You can no longer check the fluids or perform other maintenance.
 When this happens, you have a real problem.

 How To Open a Stuck Hood on an MK7 Golf

 Your only option is bypassing the broken coupler on the union to open the hood.
-This is more time-consuming than the first issue as you need multiple tools that you may not just have lying around, like Torx bit or “star” bits and a ratchet wrench.
-It can be a tight fit to get your hand in there, but it can be done.
+This is more time-consuming than the first issue as you need multiple tools you may not have lying around, like Torx bit or “star” bits and a ratchet wrench.
+Getting your hand in there can be a tight fit, but it can be done.
 However, if you have the tools and an hour or so, here is how to open the hood on a VW Golf MK7 because it is stuck due to a broken cable.

-- Jack up the car, place a jack stand in secure locations and remove the driver’s side front wheel.
+- Jack up the car, place a jack stand in a secure location, and remove the driver’s side front wheel.

 - Remove the inner fender liner that is held on with T25 Torx screws.